Want the best of MindSets Fitness straight to your inbox? Sign up here.

 You may also consider tracking your emotions before and after you eat.
 Maybe you felt hungry at 7pm but didn’t eat dinner until 8pm.
 Maybe you had a snack in the afternoon not because you were hungry but because you needed an energy boost.

 What you consume and the time of day you consume it can have an effect on your overall health and wellness.
 It can also play a major role in how slowly or quickly you lose weight and build muscle.

 How to keep a food log?

-If you already take your phone with you everywhere, keeping track of what you eat inside of an app or notes document on your phone may be an ideal option.
-If you already keep track of certain daily habits via a notebook or document, it may be beneficial to include food tracking as a new habit track.
+If you already take your phone with you everywhere, keeping track of what you eat inside of an app or notes document may be an ideal option.
+If you already keep track of certain daily habits via a notebook or document, it may be beneficial to include food tracking as a new habit.

 Personally, I prefer the notebook option for these reasons:

 >I find it important and helpful to not only look at what you ate at the end of the day but what your individual meals look like.
 Apps are oftentimes not tracking meals but count calories.

 >Some apps don’t allow you to track the time.
 Others only offer breakfast, lunch, dinner, and one snack.
 What if I eat two breakfasts?